How to Use This Template 🛠️

 This framework supports the MyST Markdown language in Markdown and notebook documents.
 This allows users to write rich, publication-quality markup in their documents.

-7. Update the Table of Contents: Update the toc.yml file to include the notebooks you’ve added.
+6. Update the Table of Contents: Update the _toc.yml file to include the notebooks you’ve added.
+Remove the extra examples from the _toc.yml file.

 Tip